KirylKovaliov/media-converter/README.md

+Easy way to convert video/audio with .net framework and avconv.exe or ffmpeg.exe

 .NET wrapper around avconv.exe or ffmpeg.exe to convert audio/video to format accepted by HTML5 and most of the mordenest browsers.

 Usage